Drob99/devnotes/major-uni-courses/ics253-discrete-mathematics/Lecture Notes/Chapter1.md

 | $\text{F}$ | $\text{F}$ |    $\text{T}$    |

 </div>

 - A tricky thing might be is that conditional statements are ALWAYS true when the hypothesis is false.

-- A tricky thing might be is that conditional statements are ALWAYS true when the hypothesis is false.